pabloclarkd/web/content/publication/nexos/index.md

 #### What was my involvement in this publication?

 I was the sole author of this article and the data that it uses.

-**You can find additional content for this publication beneath the title of this post.**